music-tribe/react-pairing-challenge/README.md

 ```
 make build
 ```
+This will generate all the mocks and docs

 ## Run
 To run the API while still in the root of this repo run the command...